emoemperor/tronscan-api/README.md

 # Tronscan client

 Client for receiving blockchain data through block explorers (in particular, tronscan).
-At the moment, the number of available methods is limited to those indicated in the examples below:
+At the moment, the number of available methods is limited to those indicated in the examples below.

 ## Donation

-To support this project, you can send crypto to
+To support this project, you can send crypto to:

 - **0x3F2f0098310e654040f7794AB7E44Ac48E0eaF7B**
 - **TLPh66vQ2QMb64rG3WEBV5qnAhefh2kcdw**